Bob Gessner: Pittsburgh Penguins

 In 1967 Gessner created the first logo for the Pittsburgh Penguins of the National Hockey League.
 He was paid $1,500 for providing the Penguins with their logo.
 The first logo featured a skating penguin with a scarf holding a hockey stick in front of a golden triangle symbolic of the city's Golden Triangle.
 The team's original colors were to be black and white.
 However a protest from the Boston Bruins, who claimed that the black and white colors were owned by the Bruins, forced the Penguins to change their colors to Columbia blue, white and navy blue.
 The logo changed in 1968 to allow for the skating penguin to look meaner.
 Gessner's "skating penguin" was used until 1992, however it was revived in 2000 and is still the basis of the team's current logo, only with different colors.
 On September 27, 2010 it was announced that the original scarf-wearing version of the skating penguin will be featured on the Penguins new alternate jersey that the team will debut at the 2011 NHL Winter Classic, to be held at Heinz Field.
 This marks the first time, the scarf penguin will be featured on a jersey.

 Pittsburgh Pirates

 Gessner also drew the "friendly pirate" emblem used by the Pittsburgh Pirates of baseball's National League from 1968 until 1987.

 Retirement

-Gessner retired in 1996 and is currently living in St. Augustine, Florida.
+Gessner retired in 1996 and lived in St. Augustine, Florida until his on April 27, 2018.
+He suffered a stroke on April 10, 2015, but recovered.